vvinnyk/ISBNWebService/README.md

 In the application were used Repository, Wrapper.

-To use application you need plain Web Browser.
+To use application you need plain Web Browser(Chrome, Mozilla Firefox more preferable).

 ## Installation